onejeuu/sc-file/README.md

 convert.ol_to_dds("path/to/texture.ol", "path/to/texture.dds")
 convert.mic_to_png("path/to/image.mic", "path/to/image.png")

-# Skeleton supports via MilkShape3D
+# Skeleton support via MilkShape3D
+convert.mcsa_to_ms3d("path/to/model.mcsa", "path/to/model.ms3d")
 convert.mcsa_to_ms3d_ascii("path/to/model.mcsa", "path/to/model.txt")

 # Or determinate it automatically